 Once you’ve been camping once you realise that the tent pegs that come with tents aren’t the best.
 It was only 3 years down the line that I heard about rock pegs.
 You can get tent pegs for different types of ground, and after this year’s heatwave, the Rock Pegs I bought were brilliant.
 Not only are they great to knock into the ground, but they’re brightly coloured for easy viewing, and they include a peg hook for easy removal.
 These make great gifts – or any one of the similar boxed tent peg options.

 We have a cheaper version of these, but they’re so handy to have camping.
 For lazing around at the campsite, in or out of the tent, or on the beach.
 You don’t need anything to inflate it other than either wind, or a bit of someone wafting their arms around.
 For handy gift wrapping, they come in their own bag

 We tend to just use the boring white set that came in our picnic set, but if you’re camping with friends, they tend to all get mixed in and it’s hard to know whose plates are whose.
 There’s so many designs to choose from, but they can be subtle and look less like camping or picnic gear or you can go arty with more of a mondrian style set.
 Enamel is the alternative, but melanine has less cringe-rating with cutlery scraping on it.

-These cute mugs would be a great stocking filler for men or women.
+These cute mugs would be a great stocking filler for men, women or children.
 No need for them to lose their mug to anyone else in the tent.